vbotka/ansible-ansible/README.md

 ## Plugins

 No plugins are isntalled by default.
 Variable default is *ma_plugins:
-[]*.
+[ ]*.
 Examples how to configure plugins can be found in vars/main.yml .

-To activate installed plugins use template '*ansible-plugins.cfg.j2*" and configure '*_plugins' in ansible.cfg .
+To activate installed plugins use template *ansible-plugins.cfg.j2* and configure *_plugins in *ansible.cfg* .

 ```
 ma_config_type: "template"